silzen-ent/Phase-1-Lectures/README.md

 4. Communicating with the Server
 5. POST Requests
 6. PATCH & DELETE Requests
-7. Communicating with External APIs# Phase-1-Lectures
+7. Communicating with External APIs